livingsocial/rearview/README.md

 Overview
 ========

 Rearview is a real-time monitoring framework that sits on top of <a href="https://github.com/graphite-project" target="_blank">Graphite</a>'s time series data.
 This allows users to create monitors that both visualize and alert on data as it streams from Graphite.
-The monitors themselves are simple Ruby scripts which run in a sandbox to provide additinoal security.
+The monitors themselves are simple Ruby scripts which run in a sandbox to provide additional security.
 Monitors are also configured with a crontab compatible time specification used by the scheduler.
 Alerts can be sent via email, pagerduty, or campfire.

 ![rearview sample monitor](https://github.com/livingsocial/rearview/wiki/sample-monitor.png)